truthixify/haven/SPEC.md

 ## **7.1 Haven Score Cell**

 Each user has exactly one Haven Score cell on CKB.
-Score and all breakdown fields are public -- readable by anyone querying CKB.
+Score and all breakdown fields are public, readable by anyone querying CKB.

 | Field | Size | Description |
 | :---- | :---- | :---- |